Victor, Montana

 Victor is a census-designated place (CDP) in Ravalli County, Montana, United States.
-The population was 745 at the 2010 census.
+The population was 789 at the 2020 Census, compared to 745 at the 2010 census.

 History

 Victor is named for Chief Victor of the Bitterroot Salish, whose proper name was Xweɫxƛ̣ ̓cín (Many Horses).
 Chief Victor met Lewis and Clark when he was 15 years old in September 1805 at Ross' Hole and later he would refuse to cede the Bitterroot Valley to the United States' Washington Territory.
 After Chief Victor's death in 1870, the Salish were forced to move to the Flathead Reservation.

 The townsite was platted in 1881.
 Repeal of the Sherman Silver Purchase Act in 1893 hit Victor hard, forcing many of the local mines to close.
 The economy rebounded in the late 1890s with the growth of the timber industry and agricultural enterprises.